project-89/argOS/designDocsBackup/design/story-continuation-integration.md

-# Story Continuation Integration in TinySim
+# Story Continuation Integration in ArgOS

-The story continuation system sits at a fascinating intersection in TinySim's cognitive architecture.
+The story continuation system sits at a fascinating intersection in ArgOS's cognitive architecture.
 While it might appear to be a separate system, it's actually deeply integrated into the agent's internal cognitive processes, functioning as a bridge between perception, memory, and action generation.

 ## Position in the Cognitive Stack